 10.1 Confidential Information

-(i) use and reproduce the Customer’s Confidential Information only to the extent required to provide the Services and Deliverables; and
+i. use and reproduce the Partner’s Confidential Information only to the extent required to provide the Services and Deliverables; and

-(ii) not disclose or otherwise make available the Customer’s Confidential Information other than to its Personnel who have a need to know the information to enable the Supplier to provide the Services and Deliverables.
+ii. not disclose or otherwise make available the Partner’s Confidential Information other than to its Personnel who have a need to know the information to enable the Supplier to provide the Services and Deliverables.

-(b) The Customer will be entitled (in addition to any other remedy it may have) to seek an injunction or other equitable relief with respect to any actual or threatened breach by the Supplier or any of its Personnel of this Clause 10 without the need on the part of the Customer to prove any special damage.
+d) Either party will be entitled (in addition to any other remedy it may have) to seek an injunction or other equitable relief with respect to any actual or threatened breach by the other party of this Clause 10 without the need to prove any special damage.

-(c) The Supplier must, if requested in writing by the Customer, require any person to whom the Customer’s Confidential Information will be disclosed, to execute a deed of confidentiality in a form specified by the Customer.
-Such deeds of confidentiality must be made available by the Supplier at the request of the Customer.
+e) Either party must, if requested in writing by the other party, require any person to whom Confidential Information will be disclosed, to execute a deed of confidentiality.

-(i) is or becomes generally available to the public other than as a result of its disclosure by the Supplier or its Personnel in breach of this Agreement or of any other undertaking of confidentiality addressed to the Customer (except that any compilation of otherwise public information in a form not publicly known shall nevertheless be treated as Confidential Information); or
+i. is or becomes generally available to the public other than as a result of its disclosure in breach of this Agreement or of any other undertaking of confidentiality (except that any compilation of otherwise public information in a form not publicly known shall nevertheless be treated as Confidential Information); or

 10.2 Return of Confidential Information

-(c) The Supplier must not retain copies of any of the Customer’s Confidential Information in any form after completion or termination of this Agreement.
+c) Neither party is permitted to retain copies of any of the other party’s Confidential Information in any form after completion or termination of this Agreement.

-(ii) acknowledges that any personal information provided by the Customer in the course of accessing the Services may be disclosed to and held by one or more of the Supplier’s third party suppliers and service partners (including, without limitation, providers of payment processing services), and used by those third parties in connection with the supply of the Services.
+ii. acknowledges that any personal information provided by the Partner in the course of accessing the Services may be disclosed to and held by one or more of the Supplier’s third party suppliers and service partners (including, without limitation, providers of payment processing services), and used by those third parties in connection with the supply of the Services.

-(c) The Customer will comply in full with all laws, regulations, codes and other instruments concerning the protection of privacy and personal information applying to it in connection with its use of the Services (including but not limited to the Privacy Act 1988 (Cth) and the Australian Privacy Principles).
+c) The Partner will comply in full with all laws, regulations, codes and other instruments concerning the protection of privacy and personal information applying to it in connection with its use of the Services (including but not limited to the Privacy Act 1988 (Cth) and the Australian Privacy Principles).

 12 Data Security Policy